make-ai-great-again/telegram2dataset/README.md

 }
 ```
 <br />
 ### How to use:
 1. Download this repository to your pc
 2. Install the dependencies by using
 ```
 pip install -r requirements.txt
 ```
-Export chats from telegram to html (embedded client function)
+3. Export chats from telegram to html (embedded client function)
-4. Put the resulting folders in the same directory as this repository
+4. Put the resulting folders in the same directory as this repository.
+You can put many at once, different files will be generated/
 5. Run the program
 ```
 python3 telegram_export_chat_parser.py